 2. Use a Flat Iron

 Use some caution here.
-Excess heat can damage hair and so moderate frequency straightening is usually a safer way to go.
+Excess heat can damage hair, so moderate-frequency straightening is usually a safer way to go.

 But sometimes, all you need to make standing hairs lay down is the addition of a little heat.
 If your hair has enough length to close a flat iron around it, you can use one to make that hair lay flat.

-The controlled heat of a flat iron will force your short hair to lay down instead of sticking up.
+The controlled heat of a flat iron will force your short hair to lie down instead of sticking up.

 To use a flat iron correctly on short hairs standing up, wait until you have washed your hair and let it air dry.

 Once your hair is completely dry, use a heat-protectant spray.
 Close the flat iron around the stubborn hair and slowly pull it down.